HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ### Instruction and Data L1 Cache

-The processor unit and the L1 caches form the "CPU core".
+The processor unit, the TLB and the L1 caches form the "CPU core".
 The pipeline design makes a reference to memory during instruction fetch and then optional data access.
 Since both operations potentially take place  for different instructions but in the same cycle, a separate **instruction cache** and **data cache** is a key part of the overall architecture.
 These two caches are called **L1 caches**.
+The L1 cache is a virtually indexed and physically tagged cache.
+The cache lookup and the TLB lookup can therefore be performed in parallel.
+If the TLB physical address and the cache tag match, there is a cache hit.

 ```
       :---------------------------------------------------------------------------------:        \